-In their artist talk,
+In their artist talk, SKGAL will explore

-evade visual depiction become tangible?
+become tangible?
 How can we work (together) with ghosts?
-How can extractivist processes be subverted
+How can extractivist processes be subverted in archives – or in artistic

-By engaging with particular archives, SKGAL explores these questions in search
+By engaging with particular archives, SKGAL explores these questions in search of a caring approach to archives

-of a caring approach to archives and towards the traces of resistant moments.
-Through speaking, filming, translating, cropping,
+and towards the traces of resistant moments.
+Through speaking, filming, translating, cropping, rearranging, and tearing (off),

-rearranging, and tearing (off), historical, political, and affective contexts are processed and translated into installations,
+historical, political, and affective contexts are processed and translated into installations, videos, and prints.

 http://www.skgal.org/Instagram: